rflamary/nonconvex-optimization/README.md

 - Linear logistic regression
 - Calibrated Hinge loss

-The regularization terms that have been coded include:
+The regularization terms that have been implemented include:
 - Lasso (l1)
 - Ridge (squared l2)
 - Log sum penalty (LSP) ([2],prox in [1])